latent-to/developer-docs/docs/subnets/walkthrough-prompting.md

 ---
-title: "Walkthrough of Subnet 1"
+title: "Walkthrough of Example Subnet"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Walkthrough of Subnet 1
+# Walkthrough of Example Subnet

-In this section we present a high-level walkthrough of the [Subnet 1: Prompting](https://github.com/opentensor/prompting/tree/main).
+In this section we present a high-level walkthrough of an example architecture for a subnet based on LLM inference.
+This architecture was originally based on [Subnet 1, Apex](https://github.com/opentensor/prompting/tree/main), although subnets rapidly evolve and that subnet now has a more complicated architecture.
 This subnet contains multiple incentive mechanisms which produce an internet-scale conversational intelligence.
 Below are a few examples of the intelligence produced by this subnet:

 - Answering questions.
 - Summarizing a given text.